Tagenarine Chanderpaul - son of Shivnarine - scores double ton as West Indies openers share record stand

 Tagenarine's double hundred against Zimbabwe featured 16 fours and three sixes after West Indies had won the toss and elected to bat in the opening game of a two-match series.

-Tagenarine's first Test hundred means he now only needs 30 more to eclipse his dad…
+His first Test hundred means he now only needs 30 more to eclipse his father.